overte-org/overte-docs-sphinx/source/security/asset-security.rst

 Users could share their avatars via a peer-to-peer network, either via the Domain Server or directly with other clients.

-Like the above, this opens others up to legal ramifications for sharing copyrighted or illegal content.
-Additionally, peer-to-peer traffic can lead to legal ramifications for people in many countries and institutions (e.g. schools) even if the content itself is not illegal.
+Like the above, this opens others up to legal trouble for sharing copyrighted or illegal content.
+Additionally, peer-to-peer traffic can lead to legal consequences for people in many countries and institutions (e.g. schools) even if the content itself is not illegal.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Server-side Avatar Verification